bartlomiejn/2a03-cpu/README.md

 NES emulator written in C++.

-tl;dr version: The CPU works 100% correctly for official opcodes... and only CPU.
+tl;dr version: The CPU works 100% correctly for official opcodes.

 To build: `make binary`